griffithlab/pVACtools/docs/pvacview/features.rst

 - :bold:`Mutation & Gene information`

   This box displays the DNA VAF, RNA VAF, and gene expression values for the variant you have selected for investigation.
   The genomic information is provided in the format showing the chromosomal location of the variant for further variant analysis such as manual review.
+  We also provide a link out to the variant report provided by `OpenCRAVAT <https://opencravat.org/>`_.
+This report will allow users to explore the variant with information regarding: variant annotation, cancer, population allele frequencies, clinical relevance, gene annotation, pathogenicity prediction etc.

 - :bold:`Peptide Evaluation Overview`